Shuggie Bain: Reception

 Shuggie Bain was longlisted for the 2021 Andrew Carnegie Medal for Excellence in Fiction, shortlisted for the 2020 Center for Fiction First Novel Prize, and was a finalist for the 2020 Kirkus Prize as well as the 2020 National Book Award for Fiction.
 On 19 November 2020, it was announced as the winner of the 2020 Booker Prize, chosen by a judging panel comprising Margaret Busby (chair), Lee Child, Sameer Rahim, Lemn Sissay, and Emily Wilson.
 Interviewed at the time of his Booker longlisting, Stuart said that the previous Scottish winner of the prize, James Kelman's How Late It Was, How Late (1994), changed his life and was "one of the first times I saw my people, my dialect, on the page".

 The novel headed The Telegraphs list of "The 50 best books of 2020" and was picked by The Times as the year's best novel, in addition to being named as one of the best books of the year by many other publications and outlets, including The New York Times, The Washington Post, Time, BBC, The Guardian, The Observer, Financial Times, Kirkus Reviews, Vogue, and Elle.

 In 2021, a mural inspired by the novel was unveiled on the wall of the Barrowland Ballroom in Glasgow, featuring Shuggie Bain dancing in the street, together with a quote from his mother Agnes: "You'll not remember the city, you were too wee, but there's dancing.
 All kinds of dancing."
 The artwork and lettering was created by the Cobolt Collective – comprising Glasgow School of Art 2015 graduates Erin Bradley-Scott, Chelsea Frew, and Kat Loudon – and is 20 meters high and 20 meters wide.
 In his response, Douglas Stuart said: "I hope the mural inspires other weans to dream big with their creativity.
 It's definitely one of the proudest moments of my life."

 Shuggie Bain was included on the "Big Jubilee Read" list of 70 books selected by the BBC and The Reading Agency to celebrate the Platinum Jubilee of Queen Elizabeth II in June 2022.

 Television adaptation

-In December 2020, it was announced that A24 and Scott Rudin Productions had won the rights for a television adaptation of Shuggie Bain, with Scott Rudin and Eli Bush as producers and Stuart himself set to adapt the novel.
+In December 2020, it was announced that A24 and Scott Rudin Productions had won the rights for a television adaptation of Shuggie Bain, with Scott Rudin and Eli Bush as producers and Stuart set to adapt the novel.
 In November 2022, BBC confirmed the adaptation, which will be filmed in Scotland and broadcast on BBC One and iPlayer.
 Stuart will adapt Shuggie Bain himself.
 A24 will co-produce and hold international distribution rights.